Manasa2850/plots2/doc/LABELS.md

 * ` help-wanted ` which indicates the issue requires help by anyone willing to contribute.
 * ` first-timers-only ` which are meant to welcome newcomers in the community.
 They need to be well-formatted using the *First-timers_Issue_Template*.
 * ` fto-candidate ` issues are issues which are meant to be solved by **first timers** but they aren't well-formatted.
 These issues can be converted into ` first-timers-only ` issues using the friendly template.
-* ` bug ` which tells that the issue is regarding one of our programs which faces problems when a certain task is executed.
+* ` bug ` which tells that the issue is regarding one of our programs which faces problems when a certain task is executed. :bug:
 * ` enhancement ` explains that the issue is to improve upon one of our existing features.
 * ` planning ` - These issues can be used as a place for discussion on a long term or a big project.
 * ` break-me-up ` says that this certain issue could be and should be broken into smaller self-contained projects for cleaner code separation, more discrete tests, and, easier and iterative collaboration.